The Kuldip Gill Writing Fellowship

 Apply to UFV's Writer in Residence Program

-The Writer in Residence term lasts for ten weeks, from January to April of each year.
-The yearly application deadline is September 1.
+The Writer in Residence term lasts for eleven weeks, between January and April each year.
+The yearly application deadline is August 15.
 Candidates should have a substantial publishing record, including two books or the equivalent with a recognized publisher.
-A generous stipend is attached to the position.

-Candidates interested in applying for the position of Writer in Residence should forward a cover letter and CV to:
+Candidates interested in applying for the position of Writer in Residence should forward a cover letter, CV, and sample of current writing project in a single Word document to:

 English Department, University of the Fraser Valley